GSA/piv-guides/pages/template.md

 # Overview (Heading 1)

-(_Main body paragraph_) This introductory text should be a brief overview of your guide's topic.
+**(_Main body paragraph_)** This introductory text should be a brief overview of your guide's topic.
 In addition to the overview, you may include information on the intended audience, the intended outcome of the guide, and any other information that would help the user to understand the guide.

+**(_Heading options to use as needed_)**

+# This Is a First-Level Heading
+## This Is a Second-Level Heading
+### This is a third-level heading
+#### This is a fourth-level heading
+##### This is a fifth-level heading

 # Assumptions (Heading 1)

-(_Main body paragraph_) This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
+**(_Main body paragraph_)** This section should be a bullet list that explains any assumptions that must be understood before the user can begin the procedures in the guide.
 This section may also include conditions that must be met before the user can begin the procedures.
 Alternate titles may be: **Preconditions** (i.e., list any conditions that must be met) or **Hardware and Software_Requirements** (i.e, list any hardware or software that must be obtained and/or configured).

 # Before You Get Started (Heading 1)

-This section should tell the user what he/she needs to do to prepare before starting a set of procedures.
+**(_Main body paragraph_)** This section should tell the user what he/she needs to do to prepare before starting a set of procedures.

-**Use additional Headings, as needed:**

-## This Is a Second-Level Heading
-### This is a third-level heading
-#### This is a fourth-level heading
-##### This is a fifth-level heading

 # Title of Procedure 1 (Heading 1)

-(_Main body paragraph_) This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
+**(_Main body paragraph_)** This introductory text should give any user-friendly background information; explain the purpose of the procedure; and give any context that the user might need before diving into the steps.
 The text within each step should directly walk the user through exactly what they need to do to complete the procedure.

-(_Main body paragraph_) Add introductory text for Procedure 1, as needed.

 _Add as many Procedural sections as needed._

 ## Title of Procedure 1, Sub-Procedure 1 (Heading 2)

-(_Main body paragraph_) Add introductory text for Sub-Procedure 1, as needed.
+**(_Main body paragraph_)** Add introductory text for Sub-Procedure 1, as needed.

 _Add as many Sub-Procedures as needed._

 ## Title of Procedure 1, Sub-Procedure 2 (Heading 2)

-(_Main body paragraph_) Add introductory text for Sub-Procedure 2, as needed.
+**(_Main body paragraph_)** Add introductory text for Sub-Procedure 2, as needed.

-**Number List Items:**
+### Number List Items

-1. Step 1 of procedure 1.
-(Numbered List item - Indent 2 spaces, enter a number, and add 1 space.)
+1. Step 1 of procedure.
+(Indent 2 spaces, enter a number, and add 1 space.)
-2. Step 2 of procedure 1.
-(Numbered List item)
+2. Step 2 of procedure.

-**Bullet List Items**
+### Bullet List Items

 * Bullet 1 (Indent 2 spaces, enter an asterisk, and add 1 space.)
 * Bullet 2

-**Bold and Italics:**
+### Bold and Italics

 * Use double asterisks to bold a word:  **bold**.
 * Use underscores to create italics:  _italics_.

 > **Note:** or call-out indented block.

-**Code Blocks**
+### Code Blocks

 To create a code block, use spaces, backticks (```), and Returns in this order: